kjfeng/caboose/README.md

 A FigJam plugin for appending text onto selected sticky notes.

+![Sticky notes with two selected and the text [TODO] appended onto the selected notes' content.](./caboose-cover.png)

 ## Development guide

 *This plugin is built with [Create Figma Plugin](https://yuanqing.github.io/create-figma-plugin/).*